digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

 The call to next() propagates the input action, modified by the resulting payload, toward the next stages of the middleware and lastly toward the view.

 **View**
-That was a lot going on before we reach the view, but hopefully it will make sense as soon as we look how things go alltoghether.
+That was a lot of preparation before we reach the view, but hopefully it will make sense as soon as we look how things go altogether.
 The HomePage component in ./src/pages/index.js can retrieve the redux state from the store and gain access to both last action's parameters and payload:

     const welcome = useSelector(state => state.welcome, [])
     const channel = welcome.params[0]
-It's easy now what part of the view is going to get updated.
+It's easy now to know what part of the view is going to get updated.
 There is the possibility of writing conditional expressions:

     const isRoomChannel = channel === "room"
     <input type="radio" name="channel" value="room" {...(isRoomChannel ? { defaultChecked: true} : {})}